Adorable baby can't stop laughing at nurse's touch - National Daily Press

-This is the adorable moment a baby burst into uncontrollable laughter during a hospital visit.
+An adorable baby couldn’t help but laugh uncontrollably every time he was touched by a nurse.

-Kailynn Kelly, 23, took son Jah’Cere Dikai Stewart, eight months, to the hospital to be checked over as he was feeling unwell.
+Kailynn Kelly, 23, took her son Jah’Cere Dikai Stewart, eight months, to the hospital to be checked out as he was feeling unwell.

 What started as a check-up quickly turned into a moment of pure joy when a nurse’s touch sent him into fits of giggles.

-Kailynn said the nurse wasn’t even doing anything particularly funny and was just checking his vitals and chatting to him.
+Kailynn said the nurse wasn’t even doing anything particularly funny and was just checking his vitals and chatting with him.

 But the little boy found it hilarious.